About the Team

 Joanna Bishop, RVT

-Joanna is the newest addition to the Stroud Veterinary team.
-She was born and raised in the Leaside neighborhood of Toronto and just recently moved to the Innisfil area with her partner and snuggle buddy Larkin.
+Joanna was born and raised in the Leaside neighborhood of Toronto and just recently moved to the Innisfil area with her partner and snuggle buddy Larkin.
 As far as she can recall, she knew helping animals would be a part of her life.
 After high school graduation, Joanna attended St. Clair college in Windsor where she graduated in 2008 from the veterinary technician program and gained her registration that same year.
 In her off time, she enjoys golfing, roller blading and biking.

 Danielle Bennett, Veterinary Care Team Assistant

 Danielle, daughter of Dr Hatch, started her career behind a baby gate in the front office; the hospital manager Monique being witness to her first steps.
 Since then, Danielle has grown up around many animals both domestic and wild, including dogs, cats, chickens, and other large animals on their farm in the Midland area.
-She now enjoys playing and teaching piano, falconry, archery, and horseback riding, and hopes to be accepted to Queen's University in the upcoming year in France before returning to the Health Science program at Western University.
+She now enjoys playing piano, falconry, archery, and horseback riding.
+She will be spending the upcoming year in France before returning to the Health Science program at Western University.